Efficient Fully-Compressed Sequence Representations: Compressing functions

-Notice that, in the special case where \(X = [1..n]\) and \(\sigma \leq n\), we can achieve constant-time evaluation and a better space bound using either Theorems~\ref{thm:partitioning} or \ref{thm:index}.
-With Theorem~\ref{thm:partitioning} we can also find all the elements in $[1..n]$ that $f$ maps to a given element in $[1..\sigma]$ (using \select), find an element's rank among the elements with the same image, or the size of the preimage (using \rank), etc.
+In the special case where \(X = [1..n]\) and \(\sigma = o(n)\), we can achieve constant-time evaluation and a better space bound using our sequence representations.
+Moreover, we can support extra functionality such as computing the pre-image of an element.
+A first simple result is obtained by representing $f$ as a sequence.